of Aid Stations

 20% Road/ 80% Trail

-Entries for 2018 will open at 1000 on Saturday 12th August 2017.
-There will be 260 places for the event on open registration and places are available on a first come, first served basis.
-An additional 40 places exist for 2017 volunteers.
+Entries for 2019 will open at 1000 on Saturday 11th August 2018.
+There will be 340 places for the event on open registration and places are available on a first come, first served basis.
+An additional 40 places exist for 2018 volunteers.
 All entrants must meet the minimum qualification standard below in order to apply.
-Places are only confirmed once your qualification race has been verified.
-There will be a wait list in operation once the initial places are taken.
+There will be no waiting list for this event.

-Those who volunteered over 6 hours of service to the race in 2017 are guaranteed 2018 entry.
+Those who volunteered over 6 hours of service to the race in 2018 are guaranteed a free 2019 entry.

 Runners must finish within the 13 hour time limit.
 There are additional cut offs on route which are listed in the aid station plan.

 The race finish is in the fields behind Knockholt Pound Village Hall.
 The site is easily accessible by car/ on foot.
 Supporters should park at Coolings Garden Centre and walk the 5 minutes to the field to see the finish.
 A return bus service will depart at the conclusion of the event to take 50 mile finishers back to the start point/ Farnham Station at the end of the race.
-If you wish to take the shuttle, you can purchase a ticket here.
+If you wish to take the shuttle, you can purchase a ticket during registration, or return back to your registration to purchase one at any time after.
 The nearest rail station to the finish itself is Knockholt Station which is a significant walk of around 2.5 miles from the finish.

 The race route travels 50 miles east from the NDW trailhead at Farnham in the west, to Knockholt Pound.
 The route does not deviate away from the North Downs Way until the final half a mile in to the village and the finish line.